ImLith/task1/README.md

-# Task 1 - Remnder a large list using a FlatList
+# Task 1 - Render a large list using a FlatList

 * ReactNative
 * 100,000 rows of data